lukemoody/bare-bones-wp/README.md

 # README #

-This README documents the requirements for bare-bones boilerplate, created by Luke Moody (LMWD)
+This README documents the requirements for bare-bones-wp, created by Luke Moody (LMWD)

 ### What is this repository for? ###

-Boilerplate for bespoke front-end developments.
+Blank starter theme for bespoke WordPress developments with bare-bones boilerplate.

-* bare-bones
+* bare-bones-wp
 * Version 3.0.2
 * https://lukemoody.co.uk